linked-db/linked-ql/README.md

 console.log(result);
 ```

-Other APIs are covered right in [The Linked QL API](#linked-ql-api) section.
-You'll find that, in addition to writing pure SQL, you can also programmatically compose queries if you want; an example being the `client.createDatabase()` API for a `CREATE DATABASE` statement.
+Other APIs are covered right in [The Linked QL API](https://github.com/linked-db/linked-ql/wiki/API) section.
+You'll find that, in addition to running pure SQL using `client.query()`, you can also programmatically compose queries if you want; an example being the `client.createDatabase()` API for a `CREATE DATABASE` statement.

 ## Introducing Magic Paths